 Mucus Formation: The intestine produces mucus.
 The normal bladder does not.
-This mucus can create several The mucus can cause obstruction of the catheters that are draining the bladder immediately after surgery.
+This mucus can cause obstruction of the catheters that are draining the bladder immediately after surgery.
 The catheters are irrigated several times daily to prevent this occurrence.
 Long term, the mucus needs to be evacuated daily from the bladder, or else the mucus that stays in the bladder is a source for development of bladder stones.
 It can also promote infection of the bladder.
 Over a period of time, the mucus production will decrease, but it will still remain in minor quantity.

 Intestinal Complications: Early after surgery, the patient is at risk for leakage of intestinal contents.
 This is a very rare event that can lead to serious infection.
 The other major risk of intestinal surgery is bowel obstruction.
 This can be the cause of severe abdominal pain and cramping.
 Any of these symptoms should receive prompt.